ipython/ipython-in-depth/pycon-submission.md

 - Development workflow: integrating IPython with scripts via the `%run` command.
 - Tools for typical development tasks: timing, profiling, debugging.

+We will leave 1 to 2 minutes hands-on for simple subjects like object introspection and variable caching.
+We'll give a couple of 5 minutes exercises for profiling and debugging.

 **Back to the terminal(s)**

 - Demo and discussion of the last added features of the command line interpreter.
 - `IPython.embed`: a useful 'microscope' into your own scripts.
 - Control the namespace of your GUI codes with an IPython kernel.
 - Customizing IPython with profiles.

+We'll leave a couple of minutes at the end of this section for user to play with multiple profiles and embeded IPython.

 **The IPython/Jupyter Notebook**